-(a) Branch campuses must have the prior approval of the Commission.
-In requesting approval for a branch campus, an institution shall submit to the Commission a formal request that shall include a Statement justifying the need for the site and a description of the proposed courses/programs.

-(b) The request shall include also evidence that the proposed courses/programs at the branch campus are at least equivalent in quality to comparable courses/programs on the main campus and evidence that the institution has provided for effective monitoring and controls to maintain quality.

-(c) The request shall provide information on the standards in N.J.A.C.
-9A:1-1.5 through 1.12, with special attention to evidence on the following: the classroom, laboratory, computing, and library facilities are adequate; the provisions for administration, support staff, and counseling are sufficient; and the qualifications of faculty, a suitable ratio of whom should be full-time employees of the institution, are appropriate.

-(d) Upon receipt of a request for approval of a branch campus, Commission staff shall provide to all New Jersey institutions of higher education a summary of the request and invite them to inform the Commission within 30 days as to how they would be affected by the proposed branch campus.

-1. If no concerns are raised about the proposal, Commission staff shall forward the request directly to the Commission for action.
+- (a) Branch campuses must have the prior approval of the Commission.
+In requesting approval for a branch campus, an institution shall submit to the Commission a formal request that shall include a Statement justifying the need for the site and a description of the proposed courses/programs. - (b) The request shall include also evidence that the proposed courses/programs at the branch campus are at least equivalent in quality to comparable courses/programs on the main campus and evidence that the institution has provided for effective monitoring and controls to maintain quality.
+The request shall include evidence of the dedication of sufficient resources to implement and maintain the branch campus without eroding the quality of ongoing programs and operations in the rest of the institution. - (c) The request shall provide information on the standards in N.J.A.C.
+9A:1-1.5 through 1.12, with special attention to evidence on the following: the classroom, laboratory, computing, and library facilities are adequate; the provisions for administration, support staff, and counseling are sufficient; and the qualifications of faculty are appropriate.
+The proportion of courses taught by full-time faculty at a branch campus should be the same as on the main campus. - (d) Upon receipt of a request for approval of a branch campus, Commission staff shall provide to all New Jersey institutions of higher education a summary of the request and invite them to inform the Commission within 30 days as to how they would be affected by the proposed branch campus. - 1.
+If no concerns are raised about the proposal, Commission staff shall forward the request directly to the Commission for action.

-2. If concerns are raised, Commission staff shall send all materials to the Presidents' Council for review and recommendation within 60 days.

-(e) An institution proposing to offer at a particular branch campus an approved degree program not previously offered there shall inform the Commission of that offering.

-(f) An institution proposing to offer at a branch campus a degree program not previously offered at the main campus shall submit that program for Presidents' Council review, as required for any new program.
+- 2. If concerns are raised, Commission staff shall send all materials to the Presidents' Council for review and recommendation within 60 days. - (e) An institution proposing to offer at a particular branch campus an approved degree program not previously offered there shall inform the Commission of that offering. - (f) An institution proposing to offer at a branch campus a degree program not previously offered at the main campus shall submit that program for Presidents' Council review, as required for any new program. - (g) An institution closing a branch campus shall inform the Commission before the closure.